PhD University of Texas at Arlington

 BSN Baylor University

-Kathryn Osteen is currently a senior lecturer at the Baylor University Louise Herrington School of Nursing and has taught at the nursing school for over 12 years.
-Her teaching areas include Professional Nursing Practice, Health Assessment, and Critical Care.
+Dr. Kathryn Osteen is currently a Clinical Associate Professor at the Baylor University Louise Herrington School of Nursing and has taught at the nursing school for over 15 years.
+Her teaching areas include Professional Nursing Practice, Human Needs, and Critical Care.
 She received her PhD from the University of Texas at Arlington.
 She received both her BSN and MSN from Baylor University.
-Previously, Kathryn Osteen taught as a Medicine Nurse Educator at Parkland Health and Hospital system in Dallas, Texas, and she also practiced nursing at various hospitals in Dallas.
+Previously, Dr. Osteen taught as a Medicine Nurse Educator at Parkland Health and Hospital system in Dallas, Texas, and also practiced critical care nursing at various hospitals in Dallas.

-Outside her work life, Kathryn Osteen contributes time and effort to her community.
+Outside her work life, Dr. Osteen contributes time and effort to her community.
+She is currently serving as the president of the Children's Heart Foundation - Texas Chapter with the focus of raising money for Congenital Heart Disease Research.
+She is also the co-chair for the annual Dallas Fort Worth Congenital Heart Walk.
 She is involved with her local church as well as with the local Boy Scouts of America organization.
-She also volunteers on many University Committees such as the Faculty Affairs Committee and the Clinical Track Review and Promotion Committee.
-Kathryn Osteen is also a member of many national and local nursing organizations.
+She also volunteers on many University Committees such as the University Undergraduate Curriculum Committee and the Mentoring Committee.
+Dr. Osteen leads a mission trip to McAllen working with the Texas Baptists River Ministry serving refugees.
+Dr. Osteen is also a member of many national and local nursing organizations.